 Although spontaneity can be conditioned by training, it is more an anti-skill than some precise technique.
 One cannot learn to simulate it, but one can learn to release it, recognize it and channel it.
 This is not some airy-fairy dogma, but simply a feature of the human nervous system identifiable by modern brain scanning techniques.
 It is a quite different neurological process, and takes a measurably longer time, to decide to do something rather than simply react to a stimulus.
 Spontaneity is not simply "thinking quickly."

-An actor who is approaching his craft in an analytical way will have little difficulty in simulating a conscious decision made by his character.
+An actor who is approaching her craft in an analytical way will have little difficulty in simulating a conscious decision made by her character.
 And in fact there are many modern plays, and especially films, in which complex characters pursue strategic objectives through the strength of their intellects, often after scouring some "inner landscape," other times through the sheer quickness of their wits.
-Well, it's a choice the writer makes, often as a kind of conspiracy with a particular approach to acting (see below), and certainly a lot of life is like that; not always, but often.
-So actor, if the glove fits, then go ahead and fake it, simulate it in an intelligent way.
+Well, it's a choice the writer makes, often as a kind of conspiracy with a particular approach to acting (see below).
+Certainly life is often like that - people know what they want and are clearly on their way to get it.
+Not always, but often.
+So actor, if the glove fits, then go ahead and fake spontaneity, try to simulate it in an intelligent way.
 Just be careful we don't see the wrong wheels turning behind your eyes and you'll probably get away with it...

 An example of "system two" playwriting:

-A: Hello.
-I would love to talk to you.
-Now.
-Can you take it?
+A: Hello!
+I would so love to talk to you.
+Soon.
+Actually, now.
+That is...
+If you are prepared for it?
+Can you...?
+It would mean so much.
 Just say yes or no.

 B: You give me a choice?